holographicSol/iCUEDisplay/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------
       BUG REPORTS & FEATURE REQUESTS
-[Bug reports & Feature requests may be submitted to holographic.sol@gmail.com and will gratefully accepted and review]
+[Bug reports & Feature requests may be submitted to holographic.sol@gmail.com and will gratefully accepted and reviewed]